wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    2. Internal — Data with low security requirements, but not meant for public disclosure, such as client communications, sales playbooks, and organizational charts.
 Unauthorized disclosure of such information can lead to short-term embarrassment and loss of competitive advantage.

    3. Confidential — Sensitive data that, if compromised, could negatively impact operations, including harming the company, its customers, partners, or employees.
-Examples include vendor contracts, employee reviews and salaries, and customer information.
+Examples include trade secrets, vendor contracts, employee reviews and salaries, and customer information.

    4. Restricted — Highly sensitive corporate data that if compromised could put the organization at financial, legal, regulatory, and reputational risk.
 Examples include customers’ PII, PHI, employee ID number, and credit card information.

+   * Private = Medical information

 <a name="NIST"></a>